7 Google Docs add-ons that will change the way you work

 The add-on puts a panel into your word processor where you can configure all the specifics of your code—including its size and color.
 From there, it takes just a couple quick clicks to beam the code into your document, where it’ll be ready for printing or sharing.

 The Barcode & QR Code Generator add-on comes with 20 free code-creating credits.
-If you want to create more codes than that, you’ll have to pony up 99 cents a month or $8 a year for unlimited access—or make a one-time $14 payment for unlimited lifetime use.
+If you want to create more codes than that, you’ll have to pony up 99¢ a month or $8 a year for unlimited access—or make a one-time $14 payment for unlimited lifetime use.

 6. Code away the cleaner way